AMRI-Lab/INR-QSM/README.md

 # INR-QSM
-This repo contains Matlab codes for generating input data, and python codes for INR-QSM.
+This repo contains Matlab codes for generating input data and python codes for INR-QSM.

 ## Brief introduction
 A subject-specific unsupervised deep learning approach for QSM (quantitative susceptibility mapping) reconstruction using implicit neural representation.